MicrosoftDocs/power-platform/power-platform/admin/preview-environments.md

 3. **Playing apps**: You need to play the apps in a preview environment using the web player.
 When you do that, you will be automatically taken to [preview version of web player][4].
 Apps will play with the vNext version of the Power Apps web player.
 Current limitations include - Power Apps Mobile for iOS, Android, and Windows are currently not available for preview.
 Playing the apps created in the First Release environment might not work - we're working on it.

 ## How to get early access to the upcoming updates?
-For Power Apps, all the apps and related resources are stored in an environment.
+For Power Platform, all the apps, flows, and related resources are stored in an environment.
 Early access to all preview functionalities are also available with an environment created in a region where the vNext (preview) is deployed.
 For now, there is only one region, **Preview (United States)**, as shown in the image below:

 > [!div class="mx-imgBorder"]
 > ![Preview environment](./media/preview-environment/env3-preview.png "Preview environment")